avaneev/biteopt/README.md

 This is a "converging hyper-spheroid" optimization method.
 While it is not as effective as, for example, CMA-ES, it also stands parameter space scaling, offsetting and rotation well.
-It is not effective for dimensions less than 4.
 Since version 2021.1 it is used as a companion to BiteOpt optimizer with excellent results.

-This method is structurally similar to SMA-ES, but instead of Gaussian sampling, SpherOpt selects random points on a hyper-spheroid.
+This method is structurally similar to SMA-ES, but instead of Gaussian sampling, SpherOpt selects random points on a hyper-spheroid (with a bit of added jitter).
 This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.